-The BEI members, member candidates and consultants, hereafter referred to in this section as "Members", are required to follow the ACGIH Policy and Process on Bias and Potential Conflicts of Interest, published on the website at http://www.acgih.org/tlv-bei-guidelines/policies-procedures-presentations/conflict-of-interest-policy.
+The BEI members, member candidates and consultants, hereafter referred to in this section as "Members", are required to follow the ACGIH Policy and Process on Bias and Potential Conflicts of Interest, published on the ACGIH website.

 Any "Member" with a potential, real, or perceived conflict of interest or bias with respect to a chemical substance or issue under consideration by the Committee must orally disclose the conflict of interest before the entire Committee.
 In addition, a written declaration must be completed at the same time.
 This declaration is required annually and when material changes in their status occur.
-Members should review all of the details of this policy.
-Information relevant to the BEI Committee and its Conflict of Interest process are described below.
+Members should review all the details of this policy.
+Information relevant to the BEI Committee and its Conflict-of-Interest process are described below.